Monegasque driving licence reform – frequently asked questions

-You just need to submit the two documents (the form and the certificate of insurance), a photo and an administrative fee of 21 euros to the Driver and Vehicle Licensing Office.
+You just need to submit the two documents (the form and the certificate of insurance), a photo and an administrative fee to the Driver and Vehicle Licensing Office.
 You should take them to the Office in person with your current driving licence and a Monegasque identity document or residence permit.
 Your new licence will be issued to you a minimum of 72 hours after submission of all of your paperwork.

 It’s more than five years since I owned a two-wheel vehicle, but I need a licence A1 because I sometimes borrow one from a friend or hire one while I’m abroad.
 What should I do?